phu0ngng/nccl/doc/source/troubleshooting.rst

 ---------------
 (since 2.2.12)

 Direct the NCCL debug logging output to a file.
-The filename format can be set to filename.%h.%p where %h is the hostname and %p is the process PID.
+The filename format can be set to *filename.%h.%p* where *%h* is replaced with the hostname and *%p* is replaced with the process PID.

 Values accepted
 ^^^^^^^^^^^^^^^